torchbox/wagtail-grapple/docs/general-usage/preview.rst

         )

-You're Done!
-Below is the how to use guide.
+And you are done!

 How to use
 ^^^^^^^^^^

-Now when you click the 'Preview' button in Wagtail you will be redirected to your `GRAPPLE_PREVIEW_URL`.
+Now when you click the 'Preview' button in Wagtail you will be redirected to your defined `HEADLESS_PREVIEW_CLIENT_URLS`.
 You can either load the preview token through the HTTP params or through the ``used-token`` cookie which has been set in both the Admin and the redirected page.